PCavar/Powershell-Project/README.md

 ndp48-x86-x64-allos-enu (https://support.microsoft.com/en-us/topic/microsoft-net-framework-4-8-offline-installer-for-windows-9d23f658-3b97-68ab-d013-aa3c3e7495e0)

 Requirements are basic knowledge of windows server and Active Directory.
-Now what steps to do when.
+Know what steps to do when.
 These steps need to be done in order.
 Have fun!

-I am will continue push for commits and expand the functionality while keeping it 100% powershell based.
+I will continue push for commits and expand the functionality while keeping it 100% powershell based.
 Thanks!

 Have fun!